 Who is a typical eWay-CRM user?
 What types of companies and organizations do you focus on in terms of size or industry?
 How do you reach new customers?

 They are small and medium-sized B2B businesses.
 We have no industry targeting, eWay-CRM is very flexible in this.
-Our clients include manufacturing companies, trading companies, lawyers, consultants, IT companies, electricity suppliers and we also have one reproduction clinic.
+Our clients include manufacturing companies, M&As, lawyers, consultants, IT companies, electricity suppliers and we also have one reproduction clinic.

 We help everyone who likes the idea of connecting a CRM with Microsoft Outlook, resp. with Microsoft Office.
 Many of our clients like that.